 Pinnacles whips

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Tuesday, 5 December 2023 18:08 (one year ago)
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Tuesday, 5 December 2023 18:08 (two years ago)

 PBKR should be the Dave Portnoy of gas station tri-tip sammies